 Observability

 To confirm that the auto-scaling is working as intended and not negatively impacting their system, however, administrators need to be able to gather the relevant data and observe changes as they happen.
-For this purpose, Andrew creates an observability dashboard powered by:
+For this purpose, Andrew creates an observability dashboard with Grafana, using ArcGIS Enterprise metrics and Kubernetes cluster utilization metrics stored in Prometheus.

 In this observability dashboard, Andrew can monitor how the system behaves under increasing demand, gaining clear insight into each stage of scaling and performance stabilization.
 Key aspects to monitor include:

-- Node Scaling: Once existing nodes reach capacity, Karpenter provisions additional nodes within the dedicated pool.
+- Node scaling: As nodes reach capacity from the added pods, the number of nodes running per pool should increase as Karpenter provisions additional nodes within the dedicated pool.

 Conclusion